alphagov/whitehall/docs/adr/0003-introduce-reusable-content-items.md

 There are also a number of technical advantages:

 - It will decouple content data (editions/emails), content metadata (documents/reusable content items), and workflow (versions).
-- It will allow separation of edition types into separate database tables in the future
+- It will allow separation of edition types into separate database tables in the future.
-- It will allow the easy sharing of the existing edition workflow with reusable content items, without coupling them together tightly
+- It will allow the easy sharing of the existing edition workflow with reusable content items, without coupling them together tightly.
-- It will remove the necessity to copy data from the previous edition of a document to the new version, as the data is snapshotted each time the document is sent to Publishing API instead
+- It will remove the necessity to copy data from the previous edition of a document to the new version, as the data is versioned each time the document is saved instead.
-- Having a snapshot of the data sent to Publishing API will make it easy to republish previous editions
+- Having a snapshot of the data sent to Publishing API will make it easy to republish previous versions.
-- The document is responsible for storing metadata about an edition, making it easier to perform operations such as "get me all the documents belonging to an organisation" or "tell me what version this document is on"
+- The document is responsible for storing metadata about an edition, making it easier to perform operations such as "get me all the documents belonging to an organisation" or "tell me what version this document is on".
+Previously we would often start from an `Edition` when answering these questions, making the query awkward to write.

 ## Consequences